Mejdik/mapspades/README.md

 ## Dataset

 The data files (in tiff or shapefile format) required to run the Jupyter notebooks are available from the following repository: ...
-Once downloaded, they should be placed in the folder "rasters".
+Once downloaded, they should be placed in the folder *rasters*.

 ## Team Members